 It is a well known fact, that swimming for exercise provides many physical, social and psychological benefits.
 As far as giving your health and well-being a boost, it really cannot be beaten.

-Apart from this, swimming also works as a fast and effective remedy for healing muscles, due to its zero impact and high repetitive nature.
+Aside from all of this, swimming also works as a fast and effective remedy for healing muscles, due to its zero impact and high repetitive nature.

 No matter what your current standard of swimming, you will gain some positive health related benefits.
 As a beginner learning how to swim, the new challenge alone will bring about exercise and some calorie burning to go with it.